 - Canola or vegetable oil for the grill

-Preheat an indoor grill pan or outdoor grill to high.
+- Preheat an indoor grill pan or outdoor grill to high.
 To cook the shrimp in the oven, preheat the broiler.
 If broiling, line a sheet pan with foil and coat with nonstick spray.

-In a large mixing bowl, stir together the seasoning ingredients: garlic powder, salt, Italian seasoning, and cayenne.
+- In a large mixing bowl, stir together the seasoning ingredients: garlic powder, salt, Italian seasoning, and cayenne.
 Drizzle in the olive oil and lemon juice and stir into a paste.

-Add the shrimp and toss to coat.
+- Add the shrimp and toss to coat.
 If using smaller shrimp, thread them on metal skewers or wooden skewers that have been soaked in water for at least 1 hour.
 Brush the grill or grill pan with canola oil.
 Grill or broil the shrimp, just until pink and opaque, about 2 to 3 minutes per side, turning once half way through (discard the extra liquid/spices that is left at the bottom of the bowl).
 Serve immediately.

-- Grilled shrimp is best enjoyed the day it is made but can be stored in the refrigerator for up to 2 days.
+- TO STORE: Grilled shrimp is best enjoyed the day it is made but can be stored in the refrigerator for up to 2 days.
 I like to use the leftovers on top of salad or tossed with pasta.

 - Nutritional information is an estimate and had been calculated using half the amount of the spices and marinade to account for the portion that is left in the bottom of the bowl.

 Join today and start saving your favorite recipes